preritj/100TeV/utils/EventGeneration/README.md

 make
 ```

 * One last step, we have to make Madgraph aware of the Delphes path.
-Open the file `input/mg5_configuration.txt`.
+Open the file `input/mg5_configuration.txt` in the Madgraph directory.
 Then, uncomment and edit the following line
 ```
 delphes_path = <your Delphes directory>
 ```